How To Host A Bridal Shower: The Complete Step-By-Step Guide

 A bridal shower is a time to celebrate the bride-to-be leading up to her big day.
 It’s also a chance for her close friends and family members to come together and help her prepare for married life.
 If you’re thinking about hosting a bridal shower, use this guide to ensure everything goes smoothly.
 If you’re ready to learn how to host a bridal shower, let’s dive in!

-What is a bridal shower?
+What is the purpose of a bridal shower?

 A bridal shower is a traditional pre-wedding ritual that celebrates the bride and her upcoming marriage.
 It’s typically held a few weeks to a month before the wedding, and it often involves gifts for the bride-to-be as she begins her new life with her husband.